Please review previous LLs as necessary for both content and if necessary the screenshot and submission instructions in LL2.

 A process is an executing program identified by a unique PID (process identifier) and we will cover this later.

 A file is a collection of data and includes both files and directories however, note that Linux also treats other things (actually everything else such as input/output (I/O) devices) as files.
 This greatly simplifies the programming interface as we (and processes) interact with files, directories and devices in the same manner (i.e. writing to a file is the same as writing/outputting to a printer, the screen or even the network).
-Note Linux has a type command that will reveal a file’s type.
+Note Linux has a type command that will reveal a file’s type so while not required in this lab, please try the type command.

 Basic text files are created by users using text editors or by running compilers that create executable files but also generate “artifact” text files.
 Examples of text files include; a document (report, essay etc.) or the text (source code) of a program written in some high-level programming language.
 Executable files contain binary instructions comprehensible directly to the machine or scripts comprehensible to the OS.
 Directories contain information about their contents, which may be a mixture of other directories (sub-directories) and ordinary files.